 On the faculty at Loyola University since Fall 2001, I also founded and directed the Center for School Evaluation, Intervention and Training until the summer of 2010.
 I also serve on the School of Education Faculty Evaluation Committee.

-I am a former member of the board for the Association of Positive Behavior Support and currently serves as co-chair of the membership committee
+I am a former member of the board of the Association of Positive Behavior Support and currently serves as co-chair of the membership committee

 I have also logged over 1,700 days of Wii Fit